haugene/docker-transmission-openvpn/README.md

 |`PUID` | Sets the user id who will run transmission | `PUID=1003`|
 |`PGID` | Sets the group id for the transmission user | `PGID=1003` |

+### Dropping default route from iptables (advanced)

+Some VPNs do not override the default route, but rather set other routes with a lower metric.
+This might lead to te default route (your untunneled connection) to be used.

+To drop the default route set the environment variable `DROP_DEFAULT_ROUTE` to `true`.

+*Note*: This is not compatible with all VPNs.
+You can check your iptables routing with the `ip r` command in a running container.

 ### Custom pre/post scripts

 If you ever need to run custom code before or after transmission is executed or stopped, you can use the custom scripts feature.